nyr1k/frmalloc/README.md

 # frmalloc

 A heap allocator implemented in C from scratch.
 Uses an explicit free list with boundary tags for O(1) coalescing.
+Not thread-safe and no `realloc` yet, and limited to 4 MB.

 ### Block layout